mikegolay/applescript/README.md

-# applescripts for your enjoyment
+# applescripts for your daily use and enjoyment

 various hacky scripts to do hacky things on macos, usually with the goal of clicking a little less, to eliminating clicks altogether.